FormidableLabs/victory-docs/src/pages/guides/custom-components.md

 ```

-[Extending components can be very problematic][sleep at night], and caution should be exercised.
+[Extending components can be problematic][sleep at night], and caution should be exercised.
 Extending [primitive components][] requires deep, and up-to-date knowledge of the component code.
 Extending more complex Victory components is not advised.

 The following example shows a custom `GradientArea` component that extends from `Area`.
-The `renderArea` method is completely overridden in order to render an area path with a custom gradient.
+The `renderArea` method is overridden in order to render an area path with a custom gradient.
 This is a convenient shortcut, but it would be safer to write a `GradientArea` component from scratch.

 ```playground_norender